 Professional track students (M.S. non-thesis-option) are required to orally defend their professional paper.
 Defenses for professional papers are only attended by the members of the SAC and are not open to the public.
 Professional track students should start discussing topic ideas with their Chair, the SAC and peers about one year before their expected graduation date.
 They are strongly encouraged to search relevant literature and outline ideas well before their last semester.
 During their last semester before graduation, Professional track students need to enroll in 1 CR of MARB 693 (Professional Study) which guides them through the writing process and prepares them for the final exam.
-Professional students will need to work closely with both their committee and the Staff Graduate Advisor to set an exam date.

 Once a defense or final exam date is determined, the student will need to request that date with the Grad School by submitting a Request and Announcement for Final Examination via DocuSign form.
 This form requires approval by the Staff Graduate Advisor, Chair and if applicable, Co-Chair of the SAC, the Chair of the MARB Graduate Program (who acts as the Department Head), and the Grad School.
 Therefore, students need to make sure that the form is submitted in enough time so that the Grad School receives it no later than 10 business days out from the defense date.
 To locate the Request and Announcement of Final Examination form, please visit https://grad.tamu.edu/buttons/forms-information.
 The Chair of the Graduate Affairs Committee acts as the Department Head for forms provided by the Grad School.
-Students are responsible for tracking the progress of the final exam request form in DocuSign.